DonKarlssonSan/hicetnunc-wiki/Contributing.md

 `git clone https://github.com/hicetnunc2000/hicetnunc.wiki.git`

 however, since wikis do not have pull requests, you should make a new issue and put a label as "FAQ".
 Someone who is already contributor will review it and merge your changes.
+There is also a [template](https://github.com/hicetnunc2000/hicetnunc/blob/main/.github/ISSUE_TEMPLATE/faq_update.md)